• P+ECMH Clinic Portal

 Please join us to explore this important topic with Paige Bellenbaum, LCSW, PMH-C.

 While much of the perinatal mental health conversation centers around mothers and birthing people, up to 1 in 10 fathers and partners experience significant mental health challenges during the perinatal period—often in silence.
 Shame, stigma, and a lack of culturally responsive care prevent many from seeking support, leaving mental health conditions untreated.
 Lack of support and access to appropriate care can impact not only the father's/non-birthing parent’s well-being but also the child’s development and the stability of the family system.
 One of the strongest predictors of paternal depression or anxiety is the mental health status of the mother/birthing parent.
-As such, an inclusive, family-centered approach to perinatal mental
+As such, an inclusive, family-centered approach to perinatal mental health is critical.

-Participants of this webinar will be able to
+Participants of this webinar were able to

 • Gain a foundational understanding of key psychosocial factors in the transition to